 Both Disneyland and DCA have a Baby Centre.
 (Centre?
 Center?
 Forgive us, we’re Canadian.)
 The Disneyland centre is between the end of Main Street and the entrance to Tomorrow Land.
 In DCA it is around the corner from Pacific Wharf beside Cars Land.

 Basically anything you need baby-wise, they have.
 Services are complimentary (microwave use, change tables, child bathrooms, high chairs), while goods are available for purchase:

 I found that they were very reasonably priced, which was really nice to see.
-We bought microwavable mac & cheese off-site at Target, and then used the microwave in the Baby Centre to heat up dinner for our boys.
 There were also nursing areas, but due to the location of the Baby Centres, I found that it was easier to either pop into a bathroom or just feed the baby in line/wherever we were.
 However, the centres did have nice chairs and a quiet atmosphere.
 There was also a little seating area for older children to watch a movie while you’re changing bums/heating food/nursing/taking care of a human being.